 In some regions, cool roofs are required by legislation.
 Voluntary programs may also encourage building owners to pursue cool roofs.
-For example, irrespective of climate, cool roofs qualify for 1 point under the USGBC's LEED-NC 2009, Sustainable Sites Credit.
+For example, irrespective of climate, cool roofs qualify for up to 2 points under the USGBC's LEED Sustainable Sites Credit.
 When cool roofs are optional yet encouraged, the decision should be considered carefully as cool roofs do not perform equally well everywhere.

-On the web, the CRRC maintains a listxii of state codes, industry standards, and voluntary programs for cool roofs.
+On the web, the CRRC maintains a list^{xii} of state codes, industry standards, and voluntary programs for cool roofs.
 Check with your roofing contractor and your local building authority, as these programs may change.